 - Any other juvenile offense

-Penalties Facing Juvenile Offenders
+Penalties Facing Juvenile Offenders in Minnesota

 Despite what many think, a juvenile crime can find a place on your child’s permanent record.
 Even when the record is not public, the juveniles may have to live with the conviction for the rest of their lives.
 Judges will still be able to access these records.
 For enhanceable offenses such as traffic and drug offenses, a judge can look at these records and impose a stricter penalty when the juvenile becomes an adult and is convicted of a crime.
 When juvenile records exist, it can be more difficult to convince a judge to dismiss charges.
 This is why you need a Minnesota defense attorney by your side to work with your particular case.